 Following a unanimous recommendation from the vice-chancellor search committee, which has engaged in a national search for a new vice-chancellor since September 2019, Brigety was elected by the Board of Trustees on Friday.
 He then addressed the Board of Trustees in Convocation Hall and introduced himself as “a son of the New South.”
 He continued, “Born in 1973 in Jacksonville, Florida, I am a member of the first generation of African Americans that was born fully free and equal under the law to all of my fellow citizens.”
 Brigety stated his commitment in “preparing the next generation of young people to become global citizens, ready to ‘fight the world’s fight.’”

 Following his remarks to the Trustees, Brigety moved on to Cravens, where hundreds eagerly awaited a handshake and a word with the new vice-chancellor.
-Though he was faced with a never-ending line of people, Brigety and Selassie took time with each person they encountered, warmly greeting them and giving them a chance to share something about themselves.
-Once Brigety had a chance to meet with a good portion of the group assembled in Cravens, the line was cut off and Vice-Chancellor John McCardell stepped forward to introduce his successor, calling the announcement “one of the best-kept secrets in Sewanee” and a very happy day both for his family personally and for the future of the University.
+Though he was faced with a never-ending line of people, Brigety and Selassie took time with each person they encountered, greeting them and giving them a chance to share something about themselves.
+Once Brigety had a chance to meet with a good portion of the group assembled in Cravens, Vice-Chancellor John McCardell stepped forward to introduce his successor, calling the announcement “one of the best-kept secrets in Sewanee” and a very happy day both for his family personally and for the future of the University.

 Brigety started his remarks to the community by thanking Dr. McCardell for his service to the University, expressing his gratitude for the foundations his predecessor laid in his time at Sewanee.
 He takes the charge given to him by McCardell and the Board of Trustees seriously, saying, “History is not inevitable… So, in a very real way, all of us who spend our time together here on the Mountain are in the business of making history because we’re in the business of helping young people make choices for their destiny.”